 With GNSS technology,the operational costs of the tolling system in the Czech Republic have been cut in half while the size of the tolled road network has doubled.

 With EETS, road users can select a single Toll Service Provider and will need only a single GNSS-based On Board Unit to travel all over Europe.

 As satellite-based tolling technology spreads throughout Europe, we are witnessing a complete transformation of the way nationwide tolling schemes are operated.
 Until recently, each country had a single national toll operator, with a specific OBU hardware designed exclusively for the payment of distance-based tolls on its own road network.
 In the coming years, we will witness the European Electronic Toll Service (EETS) sweeping across Europe.
 Road users that are obliged to pay distance-based tolls will be able to select a single Toll Service Provider, equip their vehicle with a single GNSS-based On Board Unit, and can travel throughout Europe without having to register in each individual country.

 Belgium was the first country to launch a nationwide tolling scheme that accepted EETS service providers from the very beginning, in 2016.
-In the meantime, five companies that are now accredited EETS providers in Belgium – and yet another is in the accreditation process.
+In the meantime, five companies are now accredited EETS providers in Belgium – and others are currently in the accreditation process.
 Of course, these new Toll Service Providers plan to offer their services in other European member states once EETS is enabled in each country (both from a technical and legal point of view).
 Indeed, electronic tolling is undergoing a major transformation in Europe and we can anticipate the spread of GNSS-based tolling systems around the world as well.